 Search engine optimization (SEO) plays an integral part in positioning a business for success.
 Yet few organizations understand the impact that SEO has in marketing today!

 Do you understand how significant SEO is to your company’s growth?

 More than 90 percent of consumers prefer search engines when it comes to discovering and accessing information online, including product or service info.
 And worldwide, there are over 6 billion searches performed daily.
 Not to mention that 92 percent of U.S adults and 90.9 percent of Canadians use the Internet.

 For many organizations, the age-old question has always been ‘how to improve sales?’
-And SEO can do this for you but there are several things that you probably need take care of first.
+And SEO can do this for you but there are several things that you probably need to take care of first.

 For instance, are you being strategic with your keywords and web pages?
-Is user experience a top priority for you?
+Is the user experience a top priority for you?
 Are you focused on the consumer?
 These are good questions to ask yourself because inbound is about attracting customers to you, not chasing after them.